-Notably absent from these shorts are an internal mesh.
+Noticeably absent from these shorts are an internal mesh.
 Therefore, you may want to pair them with boxer briefs when worn for a long-distance run.
-Lastly, the Movement Short does rely on a flat weave which provides a smooth texture.
+Lastly, the Movement Short relies on a flat weave which provides a smooth texture.

 While an old corporate-branded shirt you received from the annual company picnic can work for a running shirt, you will instantly enjoy the upgrade for both design and performance when slipping on the Session Tee.

 Constructed from a wickedly light Deltapeak mesh, it feels silk-like against your skin:

 But don’t mistake the lightweight construction for compromise.
 With UPF 50+ protection from the sun, your skin will stay safe during those midday runs.

 The Session Tee features a four-way stretch fabric that won’t restrict movement, leading to increased comfort.
 Additionally, the material is naturally odor-resistant and moisture-wicking.

 With a loop along the back collar, the tee can be stored easily onto a hook when not worn (great for gym lockers when changing):